-Our board of directors held 19 meetings during the fiscal year ended December 31, 2019.
-Each incumbent director serving during 2019 attended at least 75% of the aggregate of all meetings of the board of directors and all meetings of committees of which such director was a member.
-All directors are encouraged to attend our annual meeting of stockholders but we do not have a formal attendance policy.
+Our board of directors held 11 meetings during the fiscal year ended December 31, 2020.
+Each incumbent director serving during 2020 attended at least 75% of the aggregate of all meetings of the board of directors and all meetings of committees of which such director was a member.
+All directors are encouraged to attend our annual meeting of stockholders.
+All of our directors attended our 2020 annual meeting of stockholders.